Paul Zubeil

-Paul Zubeil (born 27 November 1975 in Basel) currently is the Deputy Director‑General for European and International Health Politics at the German Federal Ministry of Health (BMG) and a German global health expert.
-Zubeil is known for his work in multilateral governance, health diplomacy, pandemic preparedness, and global health financing, with a career including in international organizations such as the United Nations and Germany’s engagement with the G7, G20, WHO and UNAIDS.
+Paul Zubeil (born 27 November 1975 in Basel) currently serves as the Deputy Director‑General for European and International Health Politics at the German Federal Ministry of Health (BMG) and is a German global health expert.
+Zubeil is known for his work in multilateral governance, health diplomacy, pandemic preparedness, and global health financing.
+His career includes roles within international organizations such as the United Nations, and leading Germany’s health policy engagements with the G7 and G20.